asweigart/mouseinfo/README.md

 MouseInfo
 ======

 An application to display XY position and RGB color information for the pixel currently under the mouse.
 Works on Python 2 and 3.
+This is useful for GUI automation planning.

+The full documentation is at https://mouseinfo.readthedocs.io/en/latest/

 Installation
 ------------